 National accounts and GDP

-GDP in the EU-28 increased in 2018, the sixth year in a row; the increase recorded in the euro area was the fifth consecutive increase.
+GDP in the EU-27 increased in 2019, the sixth year in a row; the increase recorded in the euro area was also the sixth consecutive increase.

-Diverging structural developments over the last 10 years in the EU-28: construction’s share of total value added down, that of business services up.
+Diverging structural developments over the last 10 years in the EU-27: construction’s and financial and insurance activities’ shares of total value added down, that of business services up.

-In 2018, the EU-28 economy recorded its fifth consecutive annual increase in investment.
+In 2019, the EU-27 economy recorded its sixth consecutive annual increase in investment.

 National accounts are the source for a multitude of well-known economic indicators which are presented in this article.
 Gross domestic product (GDP) is the most frequently used measure for the overall size of an economy, while derived indicators such as GDP per inhabitant (per capita) — for example, in euro or adjusted for differences in price levels (as expressed in purchasing power standards, PPS) — are widely used for a comparison of living standards, or to monitor economic convergence or divergence within the European Union (EU).